joellord/cli-slides/README.md

 - `character`: The preset ASCII character to display
   - `over-cubbie` Someone looking over a wall
   - `me`: A man smiling
-  - `me-oh-no`: Same as me with closed eyes and open mouth
+  - `me-oh-no`: The same as `me`, but with closed eyes and open mouth
   - `silly-face`: A face with a confused look
   - `scream`: The scream emoji converted to ASCII art
-- `text`: Text to be displayed in a bubble
+- `text`: Text to be displayed next to the character in a speech bubble

 #### Split